netdata/netdata/docs/cloud/manage/view-plan-billing.md

 # View Plan & Billing

-From the Cloud interface, you can view and manage your space's plan and billing settings, and see the space's usage in terms of running nodes.
+This section outlines how to view and manage your Space's plan, billing settings, and usage from the Netdata Cloud interface.

-To view and manage some specific settings, related to billing options and invoices, you'll be redirected to our billing provider Customer Portal.

 ## Prerequisites

-To see your plan and billing setting you need:

-- A Cloud account
+- A Netdata Cloud account
-- Access to the space as an Administrator or Billing user
+- Admin or Billing user access to the Space

 ## Steps

-### View current plan and Billing options and Invoices

-1. Click on the **Space settings** cog (located above your profile icon)
-1. Click on the **Plan & Billing** tab
-1. On this page you will be presented with information on your current plan, billing settings, and usage information:
-   1. At the top of the page you will see:
-      - **Credit** amount which refers to any amount you have available to use on future invoices or subscription changes.
-This is displayed once you have had an active paid subscription with us.
-Check [Plan changes and credit balance](https://github.com/netdata/netdata/blob/master/docs/cloud/manage/plans.md#plan-changes-and-credit-balance) for more information
-      - **Billing email** the email that was specified to be linked to tha plan subscription.
-This is where invoices, payment, and subscription-related notifications will be sent.
-      - **Billing options and Invoices** is the link to our billing provider Customer Portal where you will be able to:
-         - See the current subscription.
-There will always be 2 subscriptions active for the two pricing components mentioned on [Netdata Subscription Plans documentation page](https://github.com/netdata/netdata/blob/master/docs/cloud/manage/plans.md#)plans
-         - Change directly the payment method associated to current subscriptions
-         - View, add, delete or change your default payment methods
-         - View or change or Billing information:
-            - Billing email
-            - Address
-            - Phone number
-            - Tax ID
-         - View your invoice history
-   2. At the middle, after clicking the **Change plan** button you'll see details on your current plan as well as means to upgrade or cancel your plan
-   3. At the bottom, you will find your Usage chart that displays:
-      - Daily count - The weighted 90th percentile of the live node count during the day, taking time as the weight.
-If you have 30 live nodes throughout the day except for a two hour peak of 44 live nodes, the daily value is 31.
-      - Period count: The 90th percentile of the daily counts for this period up to the date.
-The last value for the period is used as the number of nodes for the bill for that period.
-See more details in [running nodes and billing](https://github.com/netdata/netdata/blob/master/docs/cloud/manage/plans.md#running-nodes-and-billing) (only applicable if you are on a paid plan subscription)
-      - Committed nodes: The number of nodes committed to in the yearly plan.
-In case the period count is higher than the number of committed nodes, the difference is billed as overage.

-### Update  a subscription plan

-1. Click on the **Space settings** cog (located above your profile icon)
-2. Click on the **Plan & Billing** tab
-3. On this page you will be presented with information on your current plan, billing settings, and usage information
-   1. Depending on your plan there could be shortcuts to immediately take you to change, for example, the billing frequency to **Yearly**
-   2. Most actions will be available under the **Change plan** link that take you to the **All plans** details page where you can:
-      - Downgrade or upgrade your plan
-      - Change the billing frequency
-      - Change committed nodes, in case you are on a Yearly plan
-   3. Once you chose an action to update your plan a modal will pop-up on the right with:
-      - Billing frequency displayed on the top right-corner
-      - Committed Nodes, when applicable
-      - Current billing information:
-         - Billing email
-         - Default payment method
-         - Business name and VAT number, when these are applicable
-         - Billing Address
-         Note: Any changes to these need to done through our billing provider Customer Portal prior to confirm the checkout.
-You can click on the link **Change billing info and payment method** to access it.
-      - Promotion code, so you can review any applied promotion or enter one you may have
-      - Detailed view on Node and Space charges
-      - Breakdown of:
-         - Subscription Total
-         - Discount from promotion codes, if applicable
-         - credit value for Unused time from current plan, if applicable
-         - Credit amount used from balance, if applicable
-         - Total Before Tax
-         - VAT rate and amount, if applicable
-      - Summary of:
-         - Total payable amount
-         - credit adjustment value for any Remaining Unused time from current plan, if applicable
-         - Final credit balance
+### View Current Plan, Billing Options, and Invoices

+1. Navigate to **Space settings** (the cog above your profile icon).
+2. Select the **Plan & Billing** tab.
+3. You'll see:
+   - **Credit** amount, if applicable, usable for future invoices or subscription changes.
+More on this at [Plan changes and credit balance](https://github.com/netdata/netdata/blob/master/docs/cloud/manage/plans.md#plan-changes-and-credit-balance).
+   - **Billing email** linked to your subscription, where all related notifications are sent.
+   - A link to the **Billing options and Invoices** in our billing provider's Customer Portal, where you can:
+     - Manage subscriptions and payment methods.
+     - Update billing information such as email, address, phone number, and Tax ID.
+     - View invoice history.
+   - The **Change plan** button, showing details of your current plan with options to upgrade or cancel.
+   - Your **Usage chart**, displaying daily and period counts of live nodes and how they relate to your billing.

+### Update a Subscription Plan

+1. In the **Plan & Billing** tab, click **Change plan** to see:
+   - Billing frequency and committed nodes (if applicable).
+   - Current billing information, which must be updated through our billing provider's Customer Portal via **Change billing info and payment method** link.
+   - Options to enter a promotion code and a breakdown of charges, including subscription total, applicable discounts, credit usage, tax details, and total payable amount.

 > **Note**
 >
-> - Since there is an active plan you won't be redirected to our billing provider, the checkout if performed as soon as you click on **Checkout**
-> - The change to your plan will be applied as soon as the checkout process is completed successfully
+> - Checkout is performed directly if there's an active plan.
-> - Downgrade or cancellations may have impacts on some of notification method settings or user accesses to your space, for more details please check [Plan changes and credit balance](https://github.com/netdata/netdata/blob/master/docs/cloud/manage/plans.md#plan-changes-and-credit-balance)
+> - Plan changes, including downgrades or cancellations, may impact notification settings or user access.
+More details at [Plan changes and credit balance](https://github.com/netdata/netdata/blob/master/docs/cloud/manage/plans.md#plan-changes-and-credit-balance).

 ## FAQ

-### What Payment Methods are accepted?
+### What Payment Methods are Accepted?

-You can easily pay online via most major Credit/Debit Cards.
-More payment options are expected to become available in the near future.
+Netdata accepts most major Credit/Debit Cards, with more options coming soon.

-### What happens if a renewal payment fails?
+### What Happens if a Renewal Payment Fails?

-After an initial failed payment, we will attempt to process your payment every week for the next 15 days.
-After three failed attempts your Space will be moved to the **Community** plan (free forever).
+If payment fails, attempts will be made weekly for 15 days.
+After three unsuccessful attempts, your Space will switch to the **Community** plan.
+Notification methods not supported by the Community plan will be disabled after 24 hours.

-For the next 24 hours, you will be able to use all your current notification method configurations.
-After 24 hours, any of the notification method configurations that aren't available on your space's plan will be automatically disabled.

-Cancellation might affect users in your Space.
-Please check what roles are available on the [Community plan](https://github.com/netdata/netdata/blob/master/docs/cloud/manage/plans.md#areas-that-change-upon-subscription).
-Users with unavailable roles on the Community plan will immediately have restricted access to the Space.

-### Which currencies do you support?
+### Which Currencies Do You Support?

-We currently accept payments only in US Dollars (USD).
-We currently have plans to also accept payments in Euros (EUR), but do not currently have an estimate for when such support will be available.
+Currently, we accept US Dollars (USD).
+Plans to accept Euros (EUR) are in the works but without a set timeline.

-### Can I get a refund?
-How?
+### Can I Get a Refund?

-Payments for Netdata subscriptions are refundable **only** if you cancel your subscription within 14 days of purchase.
-The refund will be credited to the Credit/Debit Card used for making the purchase.
-To request a refund, please email us at [billing@netdata.cloud](mailto:billing@netdata.cloud).
+Refunds are available if you cancel your subscription within 14 days of purchase.
+Request a refund via [billing@netdata.cloud](mailto:billing@netdata.cloud).

-### How do I cancel my paid Plan?
+### How Do I Cancel My Paid Plan?

-Your annual or monthly Netdata Subscription plan will automatically renew until you cancel it.
-You can cancel your paid plan at any time by clicking ‘Cancel Plan’ from the **Plan & Billing** section under settings.
-You can also cancel your paid Plan by clicking the _Select_ button under **Community** plan in the **Plan & Billing** Section under Settings.
+Cancel your plan anytime from the **Plan & Billing** section by selecting 'Cancel Plan' or switching to the **Community** plan.

-### How can I access my Invoices/Receipts after I paid for a Plan?
+### How Can I Access My Invoices/Receipts?

-You can visit the _Billing Options & Invoices_ in the **Plan & Billing** section under settings in your Netdata Space where you can find all your Invoicing history.
+Find all your invoicing history under _Billing Options & Invoices_ in the **Plan & Billing** section.

-### Why do I see two separate Invoices?
+### Why Do I See Two Separate Invoices?

-Every time you purchase or renew a Plan, two separate Invoices are generated:
+Two invoices are generated per plan purchase or renewal:

-- One Invoice includes the recurring fees of the Plan you have chosen
+- One for recurring fees of the chosen plan.

-  We have waived off the space subscription free ($0.00), so the only recurring fee will be on annual plans for the committed nodes.

-- The other Invoice includes your monthly “On Demand - Usage”.

-  Right after the activation of your subscription, you will receive a zero value Invoice since you had no usage when you subscribed.

-  On the following month you will receive an Invoice based on your monthly usage.

-You can find some further details on the [Netdata Plans page](https://github.com/netdata/netdata/blob/master/docs/cloud/manage/plans.md#plans).
+- Another for monthly "On-Demand - Usage" based on actual usage.

+### How is the **Total Before Tax** Value Calculated on Plan Changes?

+The total before tax is calculated by:

+1. Calculating the residual value from unused time on your current plan.
+2. Deducting any applicable discounts.
+3. Subtracting credit from your balance, if necessary.
+4. Applying tax to the final amount, if positive.
+Negative results adjust your customer credit balance.

 > **Note**
 >
-> We expect this to change to a single invoice in the future, but currently do not have a concrete timeline for when this change will happen.
+> A move to single-invoice billing is expected in the future, although a specific timeline is not set.

-### How is the **Total Before Tax** value calculated on plan changes?

-When you change your plan we will be calculating the residual before tax value you have from the _Unused time on your current plan_ in order to credit you with this value.

-After that, we will be performing the following calculations:

-1. Get the **Subscription total** (total amount to be paid for Nodes and Space)
-2. Deduct any Discount applicable from promotion codes
-3. If an amount remains, then we deduct the sum of the _Unused time on current plan_ then and the Credit amount from any existing credit balance.
-4. The result, if positive, is the Total Before Tax, if applicable, any sales tax (VAT or other) will apply.

-If  the calculation of step 3 returns a negative amount then this amount will be your new customer credit balance.